Emile95/Platypus/README.md

---Server Application--

-- Can comminucate with the server via REST Api
+Platypus

+Modulable Server Application

+- Built In RestAPI
-- Implement server Functionability with 'PlatypusFramework' and 'PlatypusAPI' package has module.
+- Receive request by 'PlatypusAPI' package via other application
-- Can communicate with the server by using 'PlatypusAPI' package
+- Create module that implement server functionnality with 'PlatypusFramework' package